scenent/snipe/README.md

 > snipe is a visual novel engine based on OpenGL and C++.
 > you can check out the demo project on release page.
-> *please check that you're selected x86 as a target platform before you build on Visual Studio.*
+> *please check that you've selected x86 as a target platform before you build on Visual Studio.*

 ---